 The Big’r Apple Farm

-Another no-frills and fuss-free picking farm is The Big’r Apple Farm.
-What this place lacks in extras they make up for in their produce and the friendliness of the owners.
+Another no-frills and fuss-free picking farm are The Big’r Apple Farm.
+What this place lacks in extras they make up for in their products and the friendliness of the owners.
 You can pick apples, pears, and strawberries here, depending on the season you’re visiting.

 There is also a large selection of vegetables like cucumbers, squash, and more.
 For a calm day out in the sun, as you pick through only the best fruits for your own kitchens, this is a great stop.